pc2/frandom/Readme.md

 So the host would be named 'random_18.1.1'.
 The file will be placed in a folder called 'bin' in the root of this project.

-Moreover it is possible to specifiy additional aoc compiler parameters using the AOC_PARAMS variable.
+Moreover it is possible to specifiy additional aoc compiler parameters using the AOC_FLAGS variable.
 It can be used to disable memory interleaving for the kernel:

-    make AOC_PARAMS=-no-interleaving=default
+    make kernel AOC_FLAGS=-no-interleaving=default

 ## Execution